 We present a robust and efficient numerical method for solution of the nonlinear Poisson-Boltzmann equation arising in molecular biophysics.
-The equation is discretized with the box method, and solution of the discrete equations is accomplished with a global inexact-Newton method, combined with linear multilevel techniques we have described in a paper appearing previously in this journal.
-A detailed analysis of the resulting method is presented, with comparisons to other methods that have been proposed in the literature, including the classical nonlinear multigrid method, the nonlinear conjugate gradient method, and nonlinear relaxation methods such as successive over-relaxation.
+The equation is discretized with the box method, and solution of the discrete equations is accomplished with a global inexact-Newton method, combined with linear multilevel techniques we have described in a previous paper.
+A detailed analysis of the resulting method is presented, with comparisons to other methods that have been proposed in the literature, including the classical nonlinear multigrid method, the nonlinear conjugate gradient method, and nonlinear relaxation methods such as SOR.
 Both theoretical and numerical evidence suggests that this method will converge in the case of molecules for which many of the existing methods will not.
-In addition, for problems which the other methods are able to solve, numerical experiments show that the new method is substantially more efficient, and the superiority of this method grows with the problem size.
-The method is easy to implement once a linear multilevel solver is available, and can also easily be used in conjunction with linear methods other than multigrid.
+In addition, for problems which the other methods are able to solve, numerical experiments show that this method is substantially more efficient, and the superiority of this method grows with the problem size.
+The method is very easy to implement once a linear multilevel solver is available, and can also easily be used in conjuction with linear methods other than multigrid.